Migrating 4.3 Flows to 5.x Steps

 |harmonize flow||mapping step|

-You can customize these steps by adding interceptor or custom hook modules that run before or after the default step processes.
+You can customize these steps by adding custom hook modules that run before or after the default step processes.

 - You can take greater advantage of Data Hub 5.x features.